How To Pray For Muslims During Ramadan 2024

-March 22 marks the annual 30 days of fasting by Muslims around the world.
-During Ramadan 2023, 1.8 billion men, women, and children started their day worshipping a false god — hoping and praying they can somehow earn the favor of Allah.
+March 10 marks the annual 30 days of fasting by Muslims around the world.
+During Ramadan 2024, over 1.8 billion men, women, and children started their day worshipping a false god — hoping and praying they can somehow earn the favor of Allah.
 Muslims will fast from sunrise to sunset for the next 30 days, asking Allah to reveal himself.

 “The focus of this month (Ramadan) is not primarily abstinence or fasting but a concentration of a Muslim’s energy and mind on an awareness of God and on the life of pious worship.”Mike Edens